toppa/Shashin/readme.txt

 4. A Fancybox slideshow

 == Changelog ==

+= 3.2.3 = Remove explicit depedency on Fancybox stylesheet when loading the Shashin stylesheet (to facilitate support of other photo viewers)

 = 3.2.2 = Check for version 1.3.5 of Toppa Plugin Libaries, which has a bug fix for compatibility with PHP 5.2.1